Skip to content

 The problem:

 Your peers have their own agenda.
 The people below you filter what they say.
 Everyone around you has a stake in your choices.
-The hardest decisions you make without anyone who will genuinely push back.
+And the decisions that matter most you face alone, without anyone who genuinely pushes back.
 Leadership at the top can be lonely.

 How I approach it: